Who must appoint a data protection officer under EU rules?

 This would be a mistake, as the obligations of the GDPR must be observed even without a designation obligation.
 Therefore, at least one employee should be dedicated to this topic and check whether all processing of personal data complies with the legal framework.

 At the end of a pure cost-benefit analysis, companies often find that it is cheaper to appoint a data protection officer than to take the risk of disregarding data protection regulations.
-In addition to the fine that may be imposed and the costs of the proceedings (before the supervisory authority and, if necessary, the court proceedings), the company may suffer a loss of trust from its customers.
+In addition to the Fineand to the costs of the proceedings (before the Supervisory authority and, if necessary, the legal proceedings), the company may suffer a loss of trust from its customers.

-However, as smaller companies in particular are often overwhelmed by their data protection obligations (responding to requests from data subjects, documentation, etc.), it is worth getting help from an external data protection officer.
+However, as smaller companies in particular are often faced with data protection obligations (responding to requests from data subjects, Documentation...) are overwhelmed, it is worth getting help from an external data protection officer.

 What is the general advantage of appointing an external data protection officer?
 In contrast to an employee of the company, who needs time to familiarize himself with the job, can make mistakes because he misjudges a case due to his lack of experience and may have to seek help in the end, the external data protection officer has the necessary experience to act quickly and in a targeted manner.
 They can exchange information with colleagues who also have experience in other areas.
 Depending on the number of hours for the employee acting as internal data protection officer, the size of the company and the tasks to be performed, there are different frameworks for an external DPO mandate.